jlguenego/crudity/README.md

   It is a subclass of Resource.
   It is by default `new JsonResource()`.

-The `JsonResource` class take the following options:
+The `JsonResource` class takes the following options:

 - `filename: string` - path of the database json file.
 Mandatory.
 - `minify: boolean` - Minify the JSON before storing. `false` by default.